-This document is a one page business plan template that can be used to assist an entreprenuer in their efforts to start a business and create a business plan.
+This template includes a one-page business plan document that includes a SWOT analysis template.
+Both can be used to assist an entrepreneur in their efforts to start a business and create a business plan.

 Both SMART Goals and a SWOT analysis can be used in conjunction with each other to develop effective resource management tool to ensure all team members understand how the business will flow.
 When used side-by-side, you can attain higher resource management relationships and define each part of a project, or business objective by cross-referencing these two tools.